 Johnny Rosenblatt Stadium, Omaha, Nebraska during The College World Series – If you build it, they will tailgate.
 You’ll come for the pure love of college baseball but you’ll come back again for the tailgate.
 An added bonus is if the LSU and Texas teams both make it to Omaha.
 The tailgating outside “the Blatt” when those teams’ fans are in town makes the tailgating fare something to behold.
 Men, make sure to invest in the industrial size bottle of Gold Bond.
 Omaha.
 June.
 Grilling outside.
 Using any other brand of baby powder and you’ll be making pancakes in your socks.

 Jimmy Buffett in concert: Key West, Florida – In all honesty, any Jimmy Buffett tailgate party could qualify to make this list.
-The reason why Key West is highlighted here is because those concerts just seem to ooze with the overwhelming “permanent vacation” mindset of the avid Parrothead.
+The reason why Key West is highlighted here is that those concerts just seem to ooze with the overwhelming “permanent vacation” mindset of the avid Parrothead.
 Key West is also Jimmy’s home when he isn’t touring so consider this party like a “home game” for serious tailgaters.
-Roam the blacktop prior to any Jimmy Buffett concert and you’ll see men in grass skirts complete with coconut shell bras, a margarita glass so big you’ll need a boat oar to stir it’s contents and of course, more cheese burgers in paradise than Rosie O’Donnell could eat.
+Roam the blacktop prior to any Jimmy Buffett concert and you’ll see men in grass skirts complete with coconut shell bras, a margarita glass so big you’ll need a boat oar to stir its contents, and of course, more cheeseburgers in paradise than Rosie O’Donnell could eat.

 The Rose Bowl on January 1st – The BCS has really killed a lot of the spirit of the college football bowls but the Rose Bowl has somehow managed to maintain its rich traditions.
 Those traditions are apparent in the tailgating parking area prior to the “Granddaddy of Them All.”
 Because the Rose Bowl was built in 1921 there was not a lot of thought put into accommodating tailgaters.
 No problem.
 Tailgaters just park on the adjacent golf course and put out their chairs and fire up their grills.
 And because of the tradition of the game and the venue in which it is played, it does not matter which teams are competing.

-The Infield at the Preakness Stakes – Although the infield at the Preakness Stakes does not allow you to pull in your car and tailgate in the traditional manner, it is full of grills, coolers of beer and a lot of rowdy behavior.
+The Infield at the Preakness Stakes – Although the infield at the Preakness Stakes does not allow you to pull in your car and tailgate in the traditional manner, it is full of grills, coolers of beer, and a lot of rowdy behavior.
 The Preakness Infield has evolved into something that resembles Spring Break at Lake Havasu during a Girls Gone Wild video shoot.
 You’ll see college kids foot racing on top of the rows of port-o-johns all while dodging beer cans being flung at their heads.
-Keg stands and 12-foot long beer bongs are commonplace here.
-Oh yeah, most party goers know there is a pretty big horse race going on that day but by post time, mostly everyone in the infield does not care by that point.
+Keg stands and 12-foot-long beer bongs are commonplace here.
+Oh yeah, most partygoers know there is a pretty big horse race going on that day but by post time, most everyone in the infield does not care by that point.

 Did we miss something?
 What classic tailgate party was left off this Bucket List?
 Leave a comment and state your case.